wahanegi/graphql_rspecs_starter/README.md

 *NOTE: The location we are choosing for these classes (`/app/graphql/resolvers`) is different than the examples in the testing document (`/app/model/modelname/`).*

-Please make sure to adhere to Single Responsibility Principle (SRP) -- which means classes should be simple and only do one thing.
+While making these new classes please make sure to adhere to Single Responsibility Principle (SRP).
+Classes should be simple and only do one thing.